-Today, the IRS announced it will reopen the registration period for federal beneficiaries who didn't receive \$500 per child payments earlier this year.
+The IRS announced it will reopen the registration period for federal beneficiaries who didn't receive \$500 per child payments earlier this year.
 The IRS urges certain federal benefit recipients to use the IRS.gov Non-Filers tool starting August 15 through September 30 to enter information on their qualifying children to receive the supplemental \$500 payments.
-More information can be found here.
+Click here for more information.